yimavxia/Minikappa/README.md

 # Minikappa
-Code and data for journal publication on "A unified understanding of minimum lattice thermal conductivity"
+Code and data for journal publication on "A unified understanding of minimum lattice thermal conductivity".
+See instructions in README.md in each subfolder.